The BEST Chocolate Lava Cake

 Ingredients For Chocolate Lava Cake

-- Butter: Butter is essential in the richness, moisture, and flavor of the cake while helping create a velvety batter.
+- Butter: Butter is essential for richness, moisture, and flavor.

 - Bittersweet Chocolate: Bittersweet chocolates provides a deep, intense chocolate taste and balanced sweetness.